 M.G.L. c.
 94G, § 4(a½)(iv).
 The plan shall outline the goals, programs, and measurements the Marijuana Establishment will pursue once licensed;

-The requisite nonrefundable application fee pursuant to 935 CMR 500.005; and
+The requisite nonrefundable application fee pursuant to 935 CMR 500.005: Fees; and

 Any other information required by the Commission.

 Background Check.
-Prior to an application being considered complete, each applicant for licensure must submit the following information:
+Prior to an application being considered complete, each applicant for licensure shall submit the following information:

 The list of individuals and entities in 935 CMR 500.101(1)(a)1.;